Skip to content

 3. Confirmation bias

-Confirmation bias is a type of unconscious bias that happens when we draw conclusions about people, situations, and even data, that only serve to reinforce what we already believe to be true.
-It is a sort of ‘selective sight’.
-We only ‘see’ what confirms our existing beliefs, disregarding or even forgetting information to the contrary.
+Confirmation bias is a type of unconscious bias that happens when we draw conclusions about people, situations, and even data that only serve to reinforce what we already believe to be true.
+It’s a sort of ‘selective sight.’
+We only see what confirms our existing beliefs, disregarding or even forgetting information to the contrary.

 For example, a bit like finding the perfect partner, it can be hard to see or admit the flaws in a favored candidate.
 In recruitment, hiring managers might feel like they found the perfect candidate, and everything they focus on from that point on is aimed at proving themselves right.
 In such cases, they will ignore the red flags raised by others in the hiring team and struggle to take a step back and analyze them more objectively.